michaelmcmahon/BCI_MQ_ACTIVITY/README.md

 RabbitMQ_Receiver_JSON Folder
 - You will need to download this folder to your local system and build the receiver files with your RabbitMQ connection details - see commands.txt for details

+HowTo
+- HowTo Step-by-Step doc - very much in progress at the moment.

+Main ToDo
+- USB Attach/Detach while running and resume app functionality needs more work
+- Activity Recognition needs some refinement
+- FTDI Buffer RX/TX working but needs more analysis to run much more effeciently